Dimitsana is a delightful medieval village, located in Arcadia on the Peloponnese in southern Greece just three hours by car from Athens.

 Dimitsana was a commercial center in the eighteenth century and especially thrived during the years up to and including the Greek Revolution of 1821 against the Turks.

-The village’s position along Lousios Gorge meant that water was at their disposal to power mills which were involved in tanning business, metal works, milling flour, and most importantly, producing gunpowder.
+The village’s position along the Lousios Gorge meant that water was at their disposal to power mills which were involved in the tanning business, metal works, milling flour, and most importantly, producing gunpowder.

 The Greek freedom fighters couldn’t possibly have had the firepower that they did when fighting the Ottomans without the gunpowder mills of Dimitsana.

-Inside the Town Library one can find a small but fascinating folklore collection, with many objects depicting everyday life in Dimitsana during the nineteenth century.
+Inside the Public Historical Library of Dimitsana, one can find a small but fascinating folklore collection, with many objects depicting everyday life in the area during the nineteenth century.

-There are a number of more historically important objects as well, including a number of books from the sixteenth century which wealthy local residents had translated from Latin to Greek, and were printed in Venice and other European cities.
+There are a number of more historically important objects as well, including a number of books from the sixteenth century which wealthy local residents had translated from Latin to Greek.
+They were printed in Venice and other European cities.

 There are also several artifacts from the lives of well-known Dimitsana residents during the 1821 Greek Revolution.

-The library initially began with the books from the local monastery, which before the start of the War of Independence numbered over 500 volumes.
+The library initially began with the books from the local monastery, which numbered over five hundred volumes prior to the beginning of the War of Independence.

-By the end of the war, only 500 survived intact, not because of any incidents caused by the war itself, but due to the the fact that their pages were found to be useful for wrapping the gunpowder created at the local mills.
+By the end of the war, only five hundred survived intact, not because of any incidents caused by the war itself but due to the the fact that their pages were found to be useful for wrapping the gunpowder created at the local mills.

 One can imagine that the wads of ammunition must have been quite beautiful, wrapped in the printed pages of the religious texts.